High Holy Days

 We know the holidays can be tough when you have small children.
 Bethesda Jewish Congregation is offering young families special programming for just $36 per family.

-Rosh Hashanah begins with a 1:00 PM Tashlich and lunch at Cabin John Park Picnic Area, followed by a family friendly family service with Rabbi Abbott at 2:30 PM.
+Rosh Hashanah begins with a 12:45 PM lunch and Tashlich service right here at BJC.
+Please make sure to RSVP for the lunch.
+The family friendly service with Rabbi Abbott at 2:30 PM.

 Family services on Yom Kippur begin at 1:30, with the reading of the Book of Jonah at 5 PM.